norwegiancyberrange/cyberpi/README.md

 ### 4. First run, bootstrap and secure your Pis

-Use the user "pi" with the default password that you set during setup (the default password is "raspberry").
+Use the user "pi" with the default password that you set during setup.

 You may want to check that your Pis are responding on the ssh port: